How to borrow equity from your home

 Finally, you can tap into your equity with a home equity loan, which is also called a second mortgage.
 A home equity loan is similar to a cash out refinance, because you get a lump sum of money at closing.
 A home equity loan is a separate, second loan on your house, can have a different rate and terms, and requires a separate payment to a second lender.

 Regardless of the loan type you choose, you will need to submit an application and financial documents, and your lender will check your credit, just like with your initial mortgage.
 You’ll likely need a new appraisal for your home to determine its value.
 Closing costs are usually required for these loans.
 If you pay these costs from the value of your home’s equity, they might decrease the total amount of cash you are able to borrow.

 Remember that refinancing may increase the total amount of interest you pay over the life of the loan.

 How much equity can you borrow from your home?

-You typically can’t borrow the full value of your home equity.
+You, typically, can’t borrow the full value of your home equity.
 For example, if you have $100,000 in home equity, you will probably be able to borrow only a portion of this amount.
-To estimate how much cash you might be able to borrow, see the cash out refinance calculator on our main cash out refinance page.
+To estimate how much cash you might be able to borrow, use our cash out refinance calculator.

 How soon can you take equity out of your home?

-For many types of refinances, you’ll have to wait at least six months after your last loan before applying.
+Most cash-out refinance products require that an applicant make payments for a certain period of time on their existing mortgage before applying for a cash-out refinance.
+This requirement, also known as seasoning, varies depending on loan product.
 Keep in mind that with loans like cash out refinances, the most important considerations are the value of your home’s equity and how quickly it may have increased.

 If you live in a community where home prices have been rising fast, you may be able to borrow from your home’s equity after a short period of time.
 If home prices are rising slowly in your community, it might take you longer to build enough equity to borrow against.

-Last reviewed and updated February 2022 by Freedom Mortgage Corporation
+Last reviewed and updated February 2024 by Freedom Mortgage.